rwdevlead/terraform-codespaces/labs/lab_09_deploying_mulitple_resources_with_for_each/AZURE/azure.md

 ### 3. Keep Count-Based Resources

-Leave the Resource Group and count-based resources in place for comparison:
+Leave the Azure Resource Group and count-based resources in place for comparison:

 ```hcl
 # Resource Group